bastoica/wasabi/wasabi-testing/README.md

-This workflow of WASABI exposes retry bugs by using a combination of static analysis, large language models (LLMs), fault injection, and testing.
+The testing component of WASABI triggers retry bugs by using a combination of static analysis, large language models (LLMs), fault injection, and testing.

 ## Getting Started

+> [!NOTE]
-WASABI was originally developed, compiled, built, and tested on the Ubuntu 22.04 distribution.
-While not agnostic to the operating system, guidelines in this document are written assuming this distribution.
+> WASABI was originally developed, compiled, built, and evaluated on/for Ubuntu 22.04 distribution running `bash` as its default shell.
+While agnostic to the operating system or shell variant, the steps described in this README might need to be adapted accordingly under different distributions/versions.

-Create a new directory structure, clone this repository, and switch to the `sosp24-ae` brach by running,
+To get started, users should create a new directory structure, clone this repository, and switch to the `sosp24-ae` brach by running,
 ```
 mkdir -p ~/sosp24-ae/benchmarks
 cd ~/sosp24-ae